ChrizCommits/NotionToDocs/README.md

-# NotionToDocs — Sync your Notion recipes with Gemini
+# NotionToDocs — Use your Notion recipes with Gemini

 Automatically sync your Notion recipes into a Google Document — no manual copying, always up to date, and instantly usable with Gemini.
 Access your recipes where you cook, on your smartphone, smartwatch, or tablet.